Regular Season and Playoff General Photographer Guidelines

 UIL State Swimming & Diving Meet: Photographers may shoot from the corners of the bulkhead.
 They must be careful to provide officials with access to walk both sides of the pool.
 Photographers may only shoot from the awards stand or behind the officials’ lines.

 UIL State Tennis Tournament and Team Tennis Tournament: Photographers may shoot on the court at the net either side of the net.
 They may not move from that position until the players change sides.
 Photographers may also shoot from the corners of the court by the fence.

 UIL State Track & Field Meet: Photographers may shoot all events, giving consideration to the safety of both participants and officials.
 During sprints and hurdles, photographers may shoot the finish head as long as they provide a minimum of 50 meters cushion.
 During field events, at no time will photographers be allowed in the shot or discuss area.
 Photographers should give a reasonable cushion to all competitors to ensure safety.
 Maps with designated media areas will be available at the event.

-UIL State Volleyball Tournament: Photos may be shot from the ends of the court (if room is available).
-Photographers should be positioned off the playing court to allow both officials and players enough room to maneuver.
-There will be no court access during the match or for post-game celebration/trophy presentations. they must stay behind black apron surrounding the court at all times.
+UIL State Volleyball Tournament: Photographers should be positioned off the playing court to allow both officials and players enough room to maneuver.
+All media must stay behind black apron surrounding the court during play.
 Photographers are not allowed on the side of the court where benches and scoring table are positioned.
 They may not impede the view of spectators and are not allowed to shoot from the stands.

 UIL State Wrestling Tournament: Photographers must maintain a 4-foot cushion from the mat.
 Photographers may not shoot from the team corners or interfere with any sight lines.